chinhsuanwu/360-converter/README.md

 Find out more at [example.cpp](https://github.com/chinhsuanwu/360-converter/blob/master/example/example.cpp)

 ## Acknowledgement
-This project is using [stb](https://github.com/nothings/stb) library for image I/O, great thanks for their excellent works.
+This project is using [stb](https://github.com/nothings/stb) library for image I/O, great thanks to their excellent work.